hampak/project-documentation/chatty/documentation-en.md

 When the user logs in or refreshes the client (and has more than 1 friend), this event is emitted from the server.
 The client stores this data in the state.

+> Any status changes happening AFTER the user logs in / refreshes triggers the [getOnlineFriend](#emitgetonlinefriend) event and not this one!

 ```ts
 socket.on("retrieveOnlineFriends", async (data) => {
   setOnlineFriends(data)